steakknife/SKTogglesControl/README.md

 @property (nonatomic, assign) CGFloat gradientIntensity; // default is 0.15
 ```

-To customize the thumb's appearance, you'll have to set the properties through SVSegmentedControl's `thumb` property.
+To customize the thumb's appearance, you'll have to set the properties through SKTogglesControl's `thumb` property.
 For instance, setting the thumb's `tintColor` is done with:

 ```objective-c
 segmentedControl.thumb.tintColor = someColor;